mudita/MuditaOS/pure_changelog.md

 ## Unreleased
 ### Added
 * Always display network access technology and signal strength on the status bar
-* Add days of the week to the list of SMS, calls and notes
+* Added days of the week to the list of SMS, calls and notes
+* Added date formatting of received/sent SMS

 ### Changed / Improved
 * Improved dialog with network via USSD